Loughborough ‘Living Lab’

-The V2G unit is a research prototype, but it is intended that the learning from this project will support the future development of commercially available domestic V2G units.
-While the EV was parked at home, the V2G unit enables the vehicle to charge using excess solar generation and return the power to the home when it is required.
-The V2G charger can also vary the response to match household’s electricity demand and the solar energy production forecast.
-As a result, it is expected that the distance travelled by the EV using zero emission PV generation will increase, while minimising the homes overall demand.
+The V2G unit originally used was a research prototype, which allowed insights to be gained that supported the future development of commercially-available domestic V2G units.
+While the EV was parked at home, the V2G unit enabled the vehicle to charge using excess solar generation and return the power to the home when it was required.
+As a result, it was expected that the distance traveled by the EV using zero-emission PV generation would increase – our analysis shows that it did by 5%

-Overall this ‘Living Lab’ experiment has enabled the trialling of cutting edge systems in a safe, monitored environment, while also allowing collection of high quality data which will be invaluable in the future development of domestic V2G systems.
+Overall, this ‘Living Lab’ experiment in both homes has enable the trialing of cutting-edge systems in a safe, monitored environment, while also allowing collection of high-quality data which will be invaluable in the future deployment of domestic V2G systems.